International Recruitment: Could Global Talent Telework for You Too?

 8. For the longer term, an in-depth recruiting assessment might be helpful.

-If remote work is here to stay (and 97% of surveyed CEOs say it is) and you see the value of opening up a vast new talent pool for your organization, some of the factors noted here, such as your ATS, sourcing and interviewing strategies, might need adjustment.
+If remote work is here to stay (and 97% of surveyed CEOs say it is) and you see the value of opening up a vast new talent pool for your organization, some of the factors noted here, such as your ATS, sourcing and virtual interviewing strategies, might need adjustment.
 Helios HR can help with an in-depth recruiting assessment to identify roadblocks, opportunities and ideas for moving you forward to an international recruiting strategy.

 It’s a big world out there, and it’s full of talent.
 Remote work has helped open channels to much bigger talent pools than ever before.
 Use it to your advantage!